phalcon/documentation/docs/application-micro.md

 **Static Method**

-You can also use a static method as the handler.
+Use a static method as the handler.

 ```php
 <?php